 As UC makes room for more Californians, can it afford to lose out-of-state students?

-Out-of-state University of California students are having a bad year: The Legislature made plans to have the UC enroll fewer of them to make way for more in-state students.
+Out-of-state UC students are having a bad year.
+The Legislature made plans to have the UC enroll fewer of them to make way for more in-state students.
 Meanwhile, tuition is going up $8,000 for future out-of-state students.

-Out-of-state students at the University of California might pay three times more in tuition than California students, but the Legislature sees in-state students as worth more.
+Out-of-state students at the University of California may pay three times more in tuition than California students, but the Legislature sees in-state students as worth more.

 That’s why lawmakers approved plans this summer for the UC to enroll an extra nearly 11,000 California residents, in part by removing 4,500 out-of-state slots over five years.